inria-emeraude/son/web/docs/projects.md

 Projects will be evaluated through:

+* A webpage presenting your project;
+* Your code submitted on Moodle;
-* A poster and a demo of your project which will be featured during a poster session taking place on 03/03/2023;
+* A demo of your project which will be featured during a demo session taking place on 03/03/2023.
+During this session, students will use the webpage of their project as a support for providing additional information to the "public" (i.e., the other students and the instructors/evaluators).
-* A webpage presenting your project.

 The quality and the presentation of the poster and of the webpage will be taken into account towards your final grade.